-The four Cellular Pathology specialties have elected to use a learning map to describe learning and trainee activity according to CiP descriptors for each year of training, noting that the descriptors are the same for ICPT as for Higher Specialty Training, and also that they are the same across the four Cellular Pathology Higher Specialty Training curricula.
+The four cellular pathology specialties have elected to use a learning map to describe learning and trainee activity according to CiP descriptors for each year of training, noting that the descriptors are the same for ICPT as for higher specialty training, and also that they are the same across the four cellular pathology higher specialty training curricula.
 This provides a level of detail of training relating to activity and supplements the detail around content of learning outlined in the areas of learning documentation and detailed in the syllabi.
-It allows a trainee to identify where they are at any point in training; how they need to grow in order to progress; and to evidence this using their training portfolio.
-It also allows for the Educational Supervisor to establish at what level a trainee is performing, and for constructive conversation and planning where a difference of opinion may exist.
+It allows a trainee to identify where they are at any point in training and how they need to grow in order to progress, and to evidence this using their training portfolio.
+It also allows for the educational supervisor to establish at what level a trainee is performing, and for constructive conversation and planning where a difference of opinion may exist.

-The map is spiral in nature, such that year 1 activity is not replaced in subsequent years but built upon.
-We recognise that trainees, in line with Good Medical Practice, will work within their own level of expertise, seeking advice and supervision from those around them, as appropriate.
+The map is spiral in nature, in that first year activity is not replaced in subsequent years but built upon.
+We recognise that trainees, in line with GMP, will work within their own level of expertise, seeking advice and supervision from those around them as appropriate.
 This is integral to the learning map - all activities should be considered as occurring with appropriate supervision.
 The level of supervision for different years of training is dependent on the strengths and weaknesses of the trainee, and the complexity of the case in hand.
-Broadly speaking, the level of supervision anticipated is similar to the distance a supervisor may be from their trainee in the physicianly specialties, and is described in terms of Entrustable Professional Activities for the specialty CiPs
+Broadly speaking, the level of supervision anticipated is similar to that adopted in clinical specialties and is described in terms of entrustable professional activities (EPA) for the specialty CiPs.

-For example, considering the first descriptor in CiP 11: "management of a macroscopic specimen" - a year 2 ICP trainee will be able to "extend the approach (of a year 1 trainee) to cover common specimen submitted and modify according to best practice guidelines".
+For example, considering the first descriptor in CiP 11: 'management of a macroscopic specimen' - a second year ICP trainee will be able to 'extend the approach (of a first year trainee) to cover common specimens submitted and modify according to best practice guidelines'.
 They will tend to undertake this at EPA level 2.
-A year 3 Forensic Histopathology trainee will be able to "apply ICP-derived learning to a Forensic Histopathology context" at EPA level 3.
-Similarly, a year 3 Diagnostic Neuropathology trainee will be able to do the same in a Neuropathology context, "paying new attention to imaging findings and common neuropathological conditions", also at EPA level 3.
+A third year forensic histopathology trainee will be able to 'apply ICP-derived learning to a forensic histopathology context' at EPA level 3.
+Similarly, a third year diagnostic neuropathology trainee will be able to do the same in a neuropathology context, 'paying new attention to imaging findings and common neuropathological conditions', also at EPA level 3.

 Each trainee will engage with the curriculum by maintaining an ePortfolio.
-This is the Learning Environment for Pathology Trainees (LEPT) system which captures trainees' progress during training.
-It records SLEs including multi-source feedback (MSF) and there is a functionality to support the Annual Review of Competence Progression (ARCP) process.
+This is the learning environment for pathology trainees (LEPT) system which captures trainees' progress during training.
+It records SLEs including multi-source feedback (MSF) and there is a functionality to support the ARCP process.
 The trainee will use the curriculum to develop learning objectives and reflect on learning experiences.

-It is trainees' responsibility to ensure their LEPT ePortfolio is kept up to date, arrange assessments and ensure they are recorded, prepare drafts of appraisal forms, maintain their personal development plan, record their reflections on learning and record their progress through the curriculum.
+It is the trainees' responsibility to ensure their LEPT ePortfolio is kept up to date, arrange assessments and ensure they are recorded, prepare drafts of appraisal forms, maintain their personal development plan, record their reflections on learning and record their progress through the curriculum.

 Clinical supervisors and others contributing to assessment will provide formative feedback to the trainee on their performance throughout the training year.
-This feedback will include a global rating in order to indicate to the trainee and their educational supervisor how they are progressing at that year of training.
+This feedback will include a global rating, in order to indicate to the trainee and their educational supervisor how they are progressing in a particular year of training.